TKOaly/course-map/README.md

 ## Adding a course

-1. Add the course code to [course-codes.ts](data/course-codes.ts)
+1. Add the course code and name to [ids.ts](data/ids.ts)

-    - The listed course names are not shown to the user (see note in file)

-2. Add generic course information to [courses.ts](data/courses.ts)
+2. Add generic course information, prerequisites and equivalents to [courses.ts](data/courses.ts)

-    - List possible prerequisite courses
-    - List possible equivalent courses

-3. Add the course to all degree structures the course is part of (e.g. [TKT degree structure](data/tkt/structure.ts))
+3. Add the course to all degree structures the course is part of (e.g. [TKT BSc degree](data/degree_structures/tkt.ts))

-4. List when the course is held in [curriculum.ts](data/curriculum.ts)
+4. List when the course is held in [curriculum.ts](data/curriculum.ts) (optional)

 ## Adding a new degree